Trolleybuses in Seattle

-Of the five trolleybus systems currently operating in the U.S., the Seattle system is the second largest (by ridership and fleet size), after the San Francisco system.
+Of the four trolleybus systems currently operating in the U.S., the Seattle system is the second largest (by ridership and fleet size), after the San Francisco system.

 History

 From tracks to tires

 The first trolleybus to operate on Seattle's streets was in 1937.
 It was brought to the city for a demonstration to gain public support for a plan to replace the debt-ridden streetcar and cable car system with a "trackless trolley" system.
 The demonstration was a success, but still reeling from the impacts of the Great Depression, Seattle voters rejected the plan in a municipal election on March 9, 1937.

 In 1939, Seattle received a federal loan that allowed the city to retire the debts from the streetcar and cable car system.
 Management of system was turned over to an independent commission and renamed the Seattle Transit System (STS).
 The commission immediately began construction on overhead wire and ordered 235 new trolleybuses, the first of which started arriving in March 1940.